apache/shenyu-website/shenyuClientDotnet/etcd.md

 ## ASP.NET Core project

-For ASP.NET Core project, we can refer to the example code at `examples/AspNetCoreExample`.
+For ASP.NET Core project, we can refer to the example code at [example code](https://github.com/apache/shenyu-client-dotnet/tree/main/examples/AspNetCoreExample).
 What you need to do is quite simple and straightforward.

 1. add the Shenyu ASP.NET Core dependency into project.